Slide01

 In my practice, when aprepitant is used in combination with a 5-HT3 receptor antagonist and dexamethasone, I use a lower dose of dexamethasone compared to that used with a 5-HT3 receptor antagonist and dexamethasone alone.

-A patient with metastatic cancer receives paclitaxel qwk and has not shown any signs of hypersensitivity on a premedication regimen ofdexamethasone/ diphenhydramine/ famotidine.
+A patient with metastatic cancer receives paclitaxel qwk and has not shown any signs of hypersensitivity on a premedication regimen of dexamethasone/ diphenhydramine/ famotidine.
 Treatment will be administered indefinitely if stable or responding.

 A 60-year-old man with metastatic carcinoma of unknown primary is receiving his second cycle of paclitaxel/carboplatin with standard paclitaxel premedication.
 He experienced a clinical response after the first cycle.
 Ten minutes into the second paclitaxel infusion, he develops chest tightness and shortness of breath.
 The paclitaxel infusion is stopped, and methylprednisolone/ diphenhydramine is administered.
 After 45 minutes, the patient’s symptoms have abated, although he is still anxious.

-paclitaxel, generally how often do you use steroids as part of your routine premedication regimen? (n = 81)
+If you use nab paclitaxel, generally how often do you use steroids as part of your routine premedication regimen? (n = 81)

-How would you compare the safety/tolerability of
+How would you compare the safety/tolerability of nab paclitaxel to paclitaxel?

 Approximately what percent of the patients in your practice who receive adjuvant chemotherapy develop the following conditions?
 (Median)